kevikoech/blender_addon_tutorial/reference_api_usage.rst

 To see the Python equivalent hover your mouse over the button and see the tool-tip, eg ``Python: bpy.ops.render.render()``,
-If there is no tooltip or the **Python** line is missing then this button is not an operator and can't be accessed from Python.
+If there is no tooltip or the ``Python:`` line is missing then this button is not using an operator and can't be accessed from Python.

 If you want to use this in a script you can press **Ctrl+C** while your mouse is over the button to copy it to the